Engagement rings with skinny bands.

 Disadvantages of an engagement ring with a thin band

-Any future size adjustments will reduce the width of the ring.
-For this reason, ensure that the ring is wider under the finger.
+Any future size adjustments will reduce the ring’s width.
+For this reason, ensure that the ring is wider at the base, under the finger.
 Slim bands demand a perfect fit to avoid thinning the band with future adjustments.

 Skinny ring shanks are weaker and more prone to bending under pressure.
 Avoid Silver as a choice of precious metal for this reason.

 Slim band engagement rings often have very fine details on the setting.
-Ensure the diamond setting gives plenty of protection to the stone.
+Ensure the diamond setting provides sufficient protection for the stone.

 Thin Wedding Bands

 To begin, what is a knife-edge shank?
-Put simply, it features a tapering edge protruding out from the center of the band, creating an angled shape on each side.
-This, therefore creates a thinner / slimmer look to the ring itself.
+Put, it features a tapering edge protruding out from the centre of the band, creating an angled shape on each side.
+This, therefore, creates a thinner / slimmer look to the ring itself.
 Although some clients prefer the comfort of a court profile band, it can also be done with a tapering effect towards the setting.

 Creating a fine engagement ring band with strength

-Many of our engagement rings feature slim bands with enough durability for daily wear.
+Many of our engagement rings feature slim bands that offer sufficient durability for daily wear.
 Choose a skinny band, but ensure it has enough strength.
 For example, a 2.5mm wide band has plenty of strength.
-If tapered to a fine width at the setting, the band appears skinny but has enough strength.
+If tapered to a fine width at the setting, the band appears slender but retains sufficient strength.

 Further guidance on engagement rings featuring a slim or skinny band

-Please contact us for style suggestions related to engagement rings with skinny bands.
-We have many engagement rings featured online and thousands of designs in our showroom.
+Please contact us for style suggestions related to engagement rings with slender bands.
+We feature many engagement rings online and have thousands of designs in our showroom.

 We advise clients daily on suitable styles.
 Furthermore, we offer a complete bespoke design service.
 Working with the latest CAD design technology, we can design any ring with any desired width.
 All information and quotes are provided without obligation.